-While a bad credit rating might not be your fault, it still needs to be repaired.
-And if it is your fault-due to poor management of your funds, or due to harsh circumstances-you can repair the damage and begin again with a clean slate.
+While a bad credit rating might not be your fault, it still needs to be corrected.
+And if it is your fault-due to poor management of your funds, or due to harsh circumstances-you can improve your situation.
 This manual will show you how.